agnellogeorgedsouza/wordpresslms/wordpressElearning/wp-content/plugins/smart-slider-3/readme.txt

 Upgrade to [Pro Version](http://smartslider3.com/pricing/)

-#### Testimonials

-> *"If you need to create sliders or want a single image with subtle animations on your website Smart Slider 3 provides the solution, no matter what you want to accomplish.
-I can heartily recommend the free version.
-It already provides more functionality than any other slider plugin – even many premium ones." - Daniel Pataki - [premium.wpmudev.org](https://premium.wpmudev.org/blog/smart-slider-3/)*

-> *"Having tried more than a few WordPress slider plugins, both free and paid, I can honestly say that this is one of the best that I’ve ever tested...
-If you’re looking for a slider plugin for your WordPress website that will get you up and running quickly, but also has features that you can grow into, look no further." - Daryn Collier - [wpkube.com](http://www.wpkube.com/how-to-create-beautiful-slides-for-your-wordpress-website-with-smart-slider-3/)*

-> *"Since Smart Slider is free to use, I do not have to really stress how good a plugin it is because you can download it yourself and see for yourself.
-I highly recommend you all do this." - Kevin Muldoon - [kevinmuldoon.com](http://www.kevinmuldoon.com/smart-slider-review/)*

-> *"This is a beautifully designed slider plugin with a very high level of polish to it, the admin area of it is great and very easy to use.
-This plugin can be used for much more than a simple slider – being able to create whole sections of your website." - Oliver Dale - [wplift.com](http://wplift.com/smart-slider-animated-slider-plugin)*

-> *"Taking all this into consideration we can safely say that Smart Slider 3 is one of the top WordPress slider plugins around and should definitely be taken into consideration when choosing the next slider plugin to implement on your WordPress site." - Mark Zahra - [wpmayor.com](http://www.wpmayor.com/smart-slider-3/)*

-> *"I was actually blown away by the features and quality of the Smart Slider.
-They took an interesting approach with their sales model by letting you try the slider for free and then offering license options with more options and pre-built sliders for once you’re hooked on the product." - WD&S - [webdesignandsuch.com](http://webdesignandsuch.com/smart-slider-free-alternative-to-wordpress-revolution-layer-sliders/)*

 #### Use-cases for Dynamic slide sources in FREE version
 * **WordPress Posts slider**: WordPress posts in your slider by Category and Tag filter or only the specified posts.